How to get information about graphics card (GPU) on Linux

 35 Comments

-How to get information about graphics card (GPU) on Linux
+How to get graphics card (GPU) information on Linux

 1. Displaybenchmark